 However, the bend in the shaft does have some downsides with it.
 You won’t be able to get into hard to reach areas for one.
 It can be very difficult to get a good cut underneath bushes since the angle will stop the blade from going to deep.
 Trying to edge your walkway or patio with an angled shaft is also more difficult.

 A straight shaft weed trimmer will a little trickier to use, but if you can get the hang of it, you can do more.
-They will reach tough spots and can easily be flipped to get a nice edge around or garden.
-It can be learned over time, but if you are having your children do the work be prepared for some “collateral damage” in the yard as they come up to speed.
+They will reach tough spots and can be both a trimmer and an edger with practice.
+These weed eaters can easily be flipped to get a nice edge around or garden.
+It’s an art learned over time – there will be some damage to your yard as you master the skill.

 Weed Control FAQ